Hana no Furu Gogo: Plot summary

 After the death of her husband, Yoshinao, in 1981, Noriko Kai manages the French restaurant Avignon in Kobe, which Yoshinao had left behind.
 Four years later, Masamichi Takami, a young painter, visits the restaurant and offers Noriko a painting called White House and proposes holding his own exhibition there.
 However, a letter from Yoshinao was discovered on the back of the painting, revealing to Noriko that he had a hidden child.

 Around the same time, waiters Shuichi Akitsu, Toshihiro Mizuno, and manager Naoe Hayama quit their jobs at Avignon due to a scandal.
 Consulting her acquaintance, Doctor Wong Kin Ming, Noriko learns that Yukio and Misa Araki, a couple involved in gambling and diamond smuggling, were attempting to take over Avignon.
 Noriko enlists Yoshinao's best friend, private detective Kenichi Kudo, to investigate the Araki couple.
 During this period, the driver Koshiba and chef Katsuro Kaga were attacked and injured, forcing Avignon to close temporarily.

 Encouraged by Takami and with the efforts of Kaga, Avignon soon reopened.
 However, Misa Araki plans to take Jill, the daughter of her neighbor Reed Brown, as a hostage to seize the land.
 Noriko infiltrated the Araki couple's cruiser party and rescue Jill.
 Misa then attempted to reach out to Mika, Yoshinao's secret child, but Noriko confronts Misa and persuaded her to abandon her plan, empathizing with her sadness.
 Later, Mika unexpectedly visits Avignon, and Noriko warmly welcome her, watching over her with care.

 Media

-The poster of Hana no Furu Gogo film.
-Actresses Yūko Kotegawa (left) and Junko Sakurada (right) won awards at the 13th Japan Academy Awards because of the film.
+Poster of the Hana no Furu Gogo film adaptation.
+Actresses Yūko Kotegawa (left) and Junko Sakurada (right) won awards at the 13th Japan Academy Film Prizes for their performances.